-The Grave: a terroir naturally suited to the vine.
+The Friuli: a terroir naturally suited to the vine.

 the Alpine foothills near the arch,

 is characterized by a natural landscape

 of striking originality, with a special rocky terrain.

 in Friuli Venezia Giulia,

 torn the mountain by the force of the water

 The whole rests on a plain alluvial soil,